The medications listed on this website are provided for informational purposes only.

 Here at ADHD Advisor, we provide services for adults who are 18 years of age nationwide.
 Let's take a closer look at how Daytrana works for ADHD management.

-How Daytrana Works
+How Does Daytrana Work?

 The methylphenidate patch, Daytrana, is a stimulant medication that blocks the reuptake of norepinephrine and dopamine, two neurotransmitters that play a key role in attention and focus.
 It stimulates the CNS primarily in the prefrontal cortex.